 We love pizza restaurants in the City of London.
-Puffy sourdough crusts, rich tomato bases, oozing mozzarella: the Square Mile’s artisanal pizza scene is hotting up like a wood burning stove.
+Puffy sourdough crusts, rich tomato bases, oozing mozzarella: the Square Mile’s artisanal pizza scene is hotting up like a wood-burning stove.

 Not since pineapple missed the fruit bowl and ended up atop a Hawaiian have we seen more creativity and innovation among London’s pizza pioneers; from double-fermented doughs to out-of-the-box cooking techniques.

-Of course, not all slices were created equal, but whether you’re a Neapoli-fan or deep dish devotee, quattro formaggi or cheese-free, here are five of the best pizza restaurants in the City of London.
+Of course, not all slices were created equal, but whether you’re a Neapoli-fan or deep dish devotee, quattro formaggi or cheese-free, here are some of the best pizza restaurants in the City of London.

 We have Homeslice to thank for bringing New York-style pizza by-the-slice across the pond.
 The former mobile wood-fired pizza oven put down permanent roots in Covent Garden in 2013, but the popularity of their 20-inch thin-crust pizzas served to share or by-the-slice saw sites spring up in Shoreditch, Fitzrovia and, as of March, Bloomberg Arcade.